florisdenhengst/website/content/posts/personalized-dm.md

 ---

 In a [previous post](/posts/rl-for-dialog-management) I explained how reinforcement learning (RL) can be used to make chatbots better from its experience with users.
 RL allows chatbots to learn what to say by interacting with users.
-This allows for chatbots to tailor their behavior to preferences of groups of individuals.
+This allows for chatbots to tailor their behavior to preferences of groups of individuals, e.g. to *personalize* the interaction.
 I recently presented our paper on
-    personalized dialog management at the [Web Intelligence](http://localhost:1313/posts/rl-for-dialog-management/) in Thessaloniki, a conference where only 19% of all submitted papers were accepted as full paper.
+    this topic, specifically on personalized dialog management at the [Web Intelligence](https://webintelligence2019.com/) conference in Thessaloniki.
+In this conference, only 19% of all submitted papers were accepted as full paper.
+I'll briefly describe the main contributions of the paper here.

 In many domains, including financial services and banking, some users may be able to express their needs and preferences crisply whereas others have more difficulty in doing so.
 As an example, consider someone looking to finance their first home.
 They will not know much about duration of the mortgages, adjustable and fixed-rate and